 The flowers are a light yellow with tiny hairs on the edges of the petals, that often open up to have one petal curved over the rest of the blossom.
 The flowers are similar to shape to that of a Venus flytrap that has its “mouth” open.

-White nettle is the variety that can easily be confused with stringing nettle, which should not be consumed.
+White nettle is the variety that can easily be confused with stringing nettle.

 This is a variety where it is especially important to wait for the flowering stage to begin, in order to properly identify the plant that you are searching to forage.